sonatype/operator-nexus-repository/README.md

 ### Local storage

 By default, this chart uses local volume storage.
-You'll need to create a directories on each node in your Kubernetes/Open shift cluster for storing nexus repository runtime (logs, config dump etc) data.
+You'll need to create directories on each node in your Kubernetes/Open shift cluster for storing nexus repository runtime (logs, config dump etc) data.
 The following constraints should be adhered to regarding the names and number of directories to create on each node.